Docker

 This approach is elegant, but it has some corner cases when used with containers for multiple repos that contain Git submodules.

-We decided to use an approach where a changelog.txt
+We decided to use an approach where a changelog.txt file contains the latest

 code version